-Today, the University serves the entire state and includes, in addition to the Columbia campus, three four-year campuses (Aiken, Beaufort, and Upstate) and four regional campuses offering primarily two-year programs (Lancaster, Salkehatchie, Sumter, and Union).
-Enrollment on all campuses totals more than 37,000.
-Of these, more than 25,000 students are on the Columbia campus, about one-third of whom are enrolled in graduate and professional programs.
-The University offers more than 350 degree programs, including 11 programs of study for associate degrees, baccalaureate degrees in 124 areas, master's degrees in 150 areas, doctoral degrees in 62 areas, and professional doctorates in law, medicine, and pharmacy.
+Today, the University serves the entire state and includes, in addition to the Columbia campus, two four-year campuses (Aiken and Spartanburg) and five regional campuses offering primarily two-year programs (Beaufort, Lancaster, Salkehatchie, Sumter, and Union).
+Enrollment on all campuses totals 35,000.
+Of these, more than 24,000 students are on the Columbia campus, about 30 percent of whom are enrolled in graduate and professional programs.
+The University offers more than 350 degree programs, including 11 programs of study for associate degrees, baccalaureate degrees in 126 areas, masters degrees in 172 areas, Ph.D. degrees in 74 areas, and professional doctorates in law, medicine, and pharmacy.
 Many programs are nationally and internationally ranked, from the creative arts, liberal arts, health and physical sciences, to law, business, and engineering.
 Regional campuses primarily offer associate degrees to students who may earn 60 hours of credit applicable toward a baccalaureate degree program.
 The four-year campuses, in addition to basic courses, primarily offer programs leading to the baccalaureate degree.
 Graduate courses are also offered at more than 50 sites throughout the state under the Extended Graduate Campus program administered by the Columbia campus.
-Other programs are broadcast via closed-circuit television from studio classrooms on the Columbia campus and through the state's ETV digital satellite network.
+Other programs are broadcast via closed-circuit television from studio classrooms on the Columbia campus and through the states ETV digital satellite network.

 In keeping with both its 19th-century and its 20th-century heritage, the University continues to promote academic excellence while responding progressively to its educational responsibilities and the citizens of South Carolina.
-It has committed itself to earning a place in the Association of American Universities (AAU), which includes 60 of the finest institutions of higher learning in America.
-Pursuing this goal, the University aspires to build upon its commitment to enhancing not only our students' knowledge, understanding, and economic viability, but also their sense of character, empathy, and mutual respect.
-Such ambitions and ideals were cornerstones of the original college and remain fundamental to the University's purpose in South Carolina and in society.
+In the 1990s, it has committed itself to earning a place in the Association of American Universities (AAU), which includes 60 of the finest institutions of higher learning in America.
+Pursuing this goal, the University aspires to build upon its commitment to enhancing not only our students knowledge, understanding, and economic viability, but also their sense of character, empathy, and mutual respect.
+Such ambitions and ideals were cornerstones of the original college and remain fundamental to the Universitys purpose in South Carolina and in society.

-The University of South Carolina is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, bachelor's, master's, and doctoral degrees.
-The accreditation report of the Southern Association of Colleges and Schools is available to the public in the Office of the Provost and the Office of Institutional Planning and Assessment and is on reserve at the Thomas Cooper Library.
+The University of South Carolina is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, bachelors, masters, and doctoral degrees.
+The accreditation report of the Southern Association of Colleges and Schools is available to the public in the Office of the Provost and the Office of Institutional Planning and Assessment and is on reserve at Thomas Cooper Library.

-In addition to this comprehensive accreditation, the professional schools on the Columbia campus are individually accredited by their respective associations as follows:
+In addition to this comprehensive accreditation, the professional schools within the Columbia campus are individually accredited by their respective associations as follows:

 Moore School of Business and the School of Accounting: American Assembly of Collegiate Schools of Business.